 Medicinal, Edible Other Uses:

 Native Americans used the pulverized root as a poultice for wounds and inflamed areas.
 A tea made from the leaves, stalks and flowers has been used by Native Americans and in western medicine to treat female disorders, headaches, fever, hysteria, epilepsy, backaches, and increasing libido in men.
-Xanthotoxin, an active plant compound in Zizea, can be used to treat vitiligo and psoriasis, but can cause photodermatitis.
+Xanthotoxin, an active plant compound in Zizia, can be used to treat vitiligo and psoriasis, but can cause photodermatitis.

 The flowers can be prepared like broccoli.
 The root can cause vomiting and other adverse symptoms, if consumed.
 The flowers with the main stem removed make an attractive addition to green salads.